What is esophageal impedance?

-In this test, a thin, flexible tube is passed through the nose, down the back of the throat and into the esophagus.
-The tube is carefully taped into place on your child's cheek.
-The end of the tube is attached to a computer that will remain at your child's bedside throughout the study.
+In this test, a thin, flexible tube is passed through the child's nose, down the back of the throat and into the esophagus.
+The end of the tube is attached to a computer that remains at the child’s bedside throughout the study.
+An impedance study typically takes 20 to 24 hours.
+The tube is left in place during this time and the child can stay in the hospital or go home with the tube in place depending on their other diagnoses.